htc-ccis2591/dom-access/README.md

 ## DOM Access Practice
 Use the index.html file as the DOM to answer the following questions.
 Put the answers in your pull-request comment.

-1. Which JavaScript function is most appropriate to select the aside element on line 13, the getElementsByTagName() function or the getElementById() function?
+1. Which JavaScript function is most appropriate to select the aside element on line 13, the getElementsByTagName() function or the getElementById() function?  getElementsByTagName();

-2. Which function is most appropriate to select the img element on line 14?
+2. Which function is most appropriate to select the img element on line 15?  getElementById(),  var asideImage = document.getElementById("aside-image");.

-3. How would you select all of the items with the menu-item class?
+3. How would you select all of the items with the menu-item class? document.getElementsByClassName("menu-item");

-4. How would you select all of the list item elements?
+4. How would you select all of the list item elements? getElementsByTagName();

 5. Assuming that you had a list item element, how would you get the menu-item that is inside the list item?
-How would you get the image inside that list item?
+How would you get the image inside that list item? getElementsByTagName("li").FirstChild;

 6. How would you select only the list item elements in the div under the Bakery Goods header?
-(Hint: think about the answer to question 5.)
+(Hint: think about the answer to question 5.) selectByID("bakery").nextSibling, next variable would target the first child.nextSibling